brainlife/docs/docs/tutorial/t1w-preprocessing.md

 The final step in the anatomical preprocessing (T1w) pipeline is to fit different parcellations to the Freesufer-generated parcellation.
 This is useful as new parcellations come out relatively frequently, each generated based on different histological or functional properties.
 We recommend mapping the Glasser-derived 180 node parcellation, as it was derived from both histological and functional properties (Glasser MF, Coalson TS, Robinson EC, et al. A multi-modal parcellation of human cerebral cortex.
 Nature.
 2016;536(7615):171–178. doi:10.1038/nature18933).

-[brainlife.io](https://brainlife.io) provides apps that can be run on ACPC-aligned T1w to segment and parcellate the image automatically:
+[brainlife.io](https://brainlife.io) provides an app that can be run on freesurfer outputs to map atlases automatically:

 | ![matt](/docs/img/app.matt.bl.header.png)|
 |------------------------------------|